Raycast7373/MiuiCore-Gallery-BugFixBegonia-WINDOWS/README.md

 #note: make sure you have adb enabled and have root on your phone and have the adb driver installed on your windows desktop/laptop

-just extract the zip and run FixThing.cmd
+just extract the zip and run FixThing.cmd and then navigate trough the menu using the number keys